yizheng1709/MyLife/README.md

 ### Prerequisites

 This little web application was mainly written with the Ruby language and uses several gems.
-The Installing section will show you how to install this gem!
+The Installing section will show you how to install this repo's gems!

 ### Installing